 This is a popular natural men’s skincare and hygiene company, which includes an antiperspirant and deodorant option.
 The stick only comes in one scent, their most popular All Over, which smells of citrus, mint, and rosemary.
 This is formulated for long-lasting protection even through a heavy workout.
 The active ingredient for the antiperspirant is aluminum zirconium.

 Zero Sweat is dedicated solely to antiperspirants and gives many different choices, from classic sticks to lotions and wipes.
 All of their options are vegan and cruelty-free.
-This is a good choice for someone who may want a few different types of antiperspirant, as they offer wipes which could be good for on-the-go coverage and after gym workouts.
+This is a good choice for someone who may want a few different types of antiperspirant, as they offer wipes that could be good for on-the-go coverage and after gym workouts.
 The most popular is their original clinical strength roll-on, which boasts to prevent sweat for up to seven days!
 They also have a formulation with aloe for sensitive skin.
 The active ingredient is aluminum chloride.

 What Ingredients Do Vegan Deodorants Contain?